 Types of residencies

 Residencies are substantial periods of time in which an artist (or artists) works intensively with small groups of learners (“core groups”) on one or more long-term projects.
 During this time, learners exercise creative control over their work.
 The artist’s role in such work is that of mentor and facilitator, leading students through guided self-discovery, and of technical advisor on important artistic concepts and skills.
 Residencies are developed collaboratively between the artist and the host organization.
 Planning is conducted well before the beginning of the residency, allowing ample time for necessary arrangements to be made by both the artist and residency host.

-Pennsylvania schools, institutions, arts organizations, government agencies, local arts agencies, institutions of higher education and other not-for-profit, tax-exempt organizations with 501(c)3 status are eligible for AIE funding.
-Organizations receiving support through other funding areas of PCA are also eligible to apply for AIE funding.
+Pennsylvania schools, institutions, arts organizations, government agencies, local arts agencies, institutions of higher education and other not-for-profit, tax-exempt organizations with 501(c)(3) status are eligible for AIE funding.
+Organizations receiving support through other funding areas of the PCA also are eligible to apply for AIE funding.